 Comparison

-A clear comparison for groomers, boarding facilities, daycare, and pet hotels choosing between AI answering and traditional answering services.
+A clear comparison for groomers, boarding facilities, daycare, and pet hotels choosing between phone answering and traditional answering services.

 Short answer

 An answering service is useful when you want a human to take messages.
-An AI receptionist is better when you want consistent pet-care intake, booking, confirmations, and call notes at a predictable cost.
+A phone answering setup is better when you want consistent pet-care intake, booking, confirmations, and call notes at a predictable cost.

 The real question is the job